swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

 }
 ```

-> **Swift 6**: To prevent this source compatibility issue, we can refine the rule slightly for Swift 5 code bases to specify that the caught error type must be `any Error` if there are no `try` expressions in the `do` statement.
-That way, one can only get a caught error type more specific than `any Error` by calling a function that is already making use of typed throws.
+> **Swift 6**: To prevent this source compatibility issue, we can refine the rule slightly for Swift 5 code bases to specify that any `throw` statement always throws a value of type `any Error`.
+That way, one can only get a caught error type more specific than `any Error` when the both of the `do..catch` contains no `throw` statements and all of the `try` operations are using functions that make use of typed throws.

 Note that the only way to write an exhaustive `do...catch` statement is to have an unconditional `catch` block.
 The dynamic checking provided